 Ranging in altitude from 2,400m to 4,507m, the Volcanoes National Park is best known to the outside world as the place for almost 20 years, where American primatologist Dian Fossey undertook her pioneering studies of Mountain Gorilla behaviour.
 After her tragic death, the film 'Gorillas in the Mist' drew worldwide attention to the plight of the Mountain Gorilla and Gorilla Tourism as a whole.

 Gorilla Trekking remains the most popular activity in the country and is a sensational and moving experience to get up close to these amazing creatures, of which there are only around 880 on the planet.
-It’s an once-in-a-lifetime event that should be on everyone’s ‘bucket list’.
-There are at present 10 habituated gorilla groups for visitors to see and one set aside for research from which the Kwita Izina baby gorilla naming ceremony are selected.
-This means, a number of 80 gorilla permits are available each day for tourists going watch gorillas on a single day.
-Gorilla Permits are priced at US$750 per person and we recommend booking 3 to 6 months in advance, especially during Rwanda's high season of June - September.
+There are at present 10 habituated gorilla groups for visitors to see and one set aside for research from which the Kwita Izina baby gorilla naming ceremony is selected.
+This means a number of 80 gorilla permits are available each day for tourists going watch gorillas on a single day.
+We recommend booking 3 to 6 months in advance, especially during Rwanda's high season of June - September.

 The park itself has some fantastic accommodation on offer to add to your Rwanda safari.
 Most are mid-high end including Virunga Lodge, Sabyinyo Lodge and the new Bisate Lodge, but there are also several mid-range options too, including Mountain Gorilla View Lodge.
 Most people will spend 2-3 nights in the area and include one or two Gorilla treks, along on with seeing the Golden Monkeys and various other activities on offer in the area, before moving on to another national park like Akagera or Nyungwe to continue your Rwanda safari, or head to simply relax around Lake Kivu.